FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <div class="figure">
 <img src="../Figures/NitOxPennateCentricPlot-1.png" alt="**Comparison of total number of genes encoding ^•^NO metabolizing enzymes ('NitOx_count') normalized to the total number of genes present in each diatom ('GeneModels_count') vs. the growth form of the diatom ('PennateCentric').** Symbol color corresponds to taxon lineage ('Phylum').
 Notch spans ± standard error of the median.
 Box spans median ± 1 quartile of the data.
 Whiskers span the range excluding outliers in the data.
 Citations for data sources can be found in Supplementary Table S3."  />
 <p class="caption">(\#fig:NitOxPennateCentricPlot)**Comparison of total number of genes encoding ^•^NO metabolizing enzymes ('NitOx_count') normalized to the total number of genes present in each diatom ('GeneModels_count') vs. the growth form of the diatom ('PennateCentric').** Symbol color corresponds to taxon lineage ('Phylum').
 Notch spans ± standard error of the median.
 Box spans median ± 1 quartile of the data.
 Whiskers span the range excluding outliers in the data.
 Citations for data sources can be found in Supplementary Table S3.</p>
 </div>

 Most centric diatoms carry genes annotated as encoding ^•^NO producing enzymes, whereas most pennate diatoms do not (p = 6.2×10^-3^).
-In contrast, most centric diatoms lack genes annotated as encoding ^•^NO scavenging enzymes, whereas most centric diatoms carry those genes (p = 3.8×10^-5^) (Figure \@ref(fig:NitOxPennateCentricPlot)).
+In contrast, most centric diatoms lack genes annotated as encoding ^•^NO scavenging enzymes, whereas most pennate diatoms carry those genes (p = 3.8×10^-5^) (Figure \@ref(fig:NitOxPennateCentricPlot)).

 The larger fractional gene allocation to ^•^NO production, and smaller fraction of genes that encode ^•^NO scavenging enzymes, in centric diatoms (Figure \@ref(fig:NitOxPennateCentricPlot)) counters our hypothesis that diffusion from pennate diatoms would drive gene allocations in favor of ^•^NO production (Hypothesis \@ref(hyp:HyPeNitOxDiatom)).
 Given the strong contrast in annotated ^•^NO metabolism genes, it is likely that ^•^NO has regulatory or signaling roles that vary systematically between pennate and centric diatoms, outside any diffusional influences.
 For example, ^•^NO inhibits diatom adhesion to substrate [@thompsonRoleNitricOxide2008; @vardiDiatomGeneRegulating2008].
 Pennates are more likely to grow adhered in biofilms [@hunsuckerSituMeasurementsDiatom2016], which may explain the striking differences in total gene allocation to  ^•^NO production and scavenging.
-Alternately, @didatoTranscriptomeSequencingThree2015 identified nitric oxide synthase sequences in the transcriptomes of three Pennate Diatom species (*Pseudo-nitzschia arenysensis*, *Pseudo-nitzschia delicatissima* and *Pseudo-nitzschia multistriata*), so it is possible the apparent lack of ^•^NO producing sequences in pennates is due to errors in the unsupervised annotations from eggNOG.
+Alternately, @didatoTranscriptomeSequencingThree2015 identified putative NOS sequences in the transcriptomes of three Pennate Diatom species (*Pseudo-nitzschia arenysensis*, *Pseudo-nitzschia delicatissima* and *Pseudo-nitzschia multistriata*), so it is possible the apparent lack of ^•^NO producing sequences in pennates is due to errors in the unsupervised annotations from eggNOG.

 ## Summary {.unnumbered}

-H~2~O~2~, O~2~^•−^ and ^•^NO have multiple intracellular and extracellular roles across phytoplankton taxa [@roeUptakeMechanismsInorganic2014; @delrioReactiveOxygenSpecies2009; @sutherlandExtracellularSuperoxideProduction2019; @delrioReactiveOxygenSpecies2009; @delrioROSGenerationPeroxisomes2016].
-The differential reactivities, diffusion distances, diffusibilities across cell membranes, and roles in cell signaling of H~2~O~2~, O~2~^•−^ and ^•^NO (Table \@ref(tab:ROSDiffusion)) influence genomic allocation patterns for the production and scavenging of these three ROS.
+The differential reactivities, diffusion distances, diffusibilities across cell membranes, and roles in cell signaling of H~2~O~2~, O~2~^•−^ and ^•^NO (Table \@ref(tab:ROSDiffusion)) influence genomic allocation patterns for the production and scavenging of these three distinct ROS.

-Our work analyzed the fraction of the total genes in a genome associated with the metabolism of a particular ROS.
-The presence or absence of genes encoding specific ROS metabolizing enzymes may be caused by genetic drift, or may relate to a selective advantage linked to other metabolites of the same enzyme, rather than an enzymatic role in ROS metabolism, *per se*.
-Furthermore, the presence of a gene in a genome does not necessarily mean the encoded enzyme will be active, and closely related enzymes may mediate different activities in different organisms.

-Patterns of genomic allocations to production and scavenging of different ROS vary significantly by substrate.

-O~2~^•−^ has relatively high reactivity, short intracellular and extracellular lifetimes and limited cell membrane crossing.
+O~2~^•−^ has high reactivity, short intracellular and extracellular lifetimes and limited cell membrane crossing.
 We did not find genes specifically encoding O~2~^•−^ production in eukaryotic phytoplankton genomes.
-As expected, genes encoding O~2~^•−^ scavenging were ubiquitous, but the fractional gene allocation to O~2~^•−^ scavenging decreases as cell radius (and the co-varying total gene count) increases, consistent with a nearly fixed set of core genes that do not change with increasing gene count.
+As expected, genes encoding O~2~^•−^ scavenging were ubiquitous, but the fractional gene allocation to O~2~^•−^ scavenging decreases as cell radius, and the co-varying total gene count increases, consistent with a nearly fixed set of core genes scavenging O~2~^•−^ that do not change with increasing gene count.

-H~2~O~2~ has low reactivity, long intracellular and extracellular lifetimes and readily crosses cell membranes.
-Across eukaryotic phytoplankton, fraction of the total genes encoding H~2~O~2~ producing enzymes decreases with increasing cell radius, consistent with maintenance of ROS homeostasis in the face of slower diffusional losses from larger cells.
+H~2~O~2~ has lower reactivity, longer intracellular and extracellular lifetimes and readily crosses cell membranes.
+Across eukaryotic phytoplankton, the fraction of the total genes encoding H~2~O~2~ producing enzymes decreases with increasing cell radius, consistent with maintenance of ROS homeostasis in the face of slower diffusional losses from larger cells.
 The fraction of the total genes encoding H~2~O~2~ scavenging enzymes also decreases with increasing cell radius, but with a slope smaller than that for H~2~O~2~ producing enzymes.
-Presence of flagella and colony formation appear to influence H~2~O~2~ metabolism.
+Presence of flagella and colony formation appear to influence H~2~O~2~ metabolism, supporting interactions between growth form and H~2~O~2~ homeostasis.

 ^•^NO has low reactivity, long intracellular and extracellular lifetimes and readily crosses cell membranes.
 Neither the fraction of the total genes for ^•^NO production nor for scavenging changed significantly with increasing cell radius, consistent with relatively low cytotoxicity and roles of ^•^NO in taxonomically diverse regulatory systems.
 Pennate diatoms frequently lack genes annotated as encoding ^•^NO producing enzymes, whereas centric diatoms frequently lack genes annotated as encoding ^•^NO scavenging enzymes.
 This finding is not explicable by differential diffusional losses of ^•^NO, but may reflect distinct roles of ^•^NO in the regulatory systems of diatom lineages.

 # Open Data Statement {.unnumbered}

-Code, genes annotated for ROS metabolism (MergedData.csv), MetaData.csv and DataDictionary.csv are stored on https://github.com/NaamanOmar/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton.
+Code, genes annotated for ROS metabolism (MergedData.csv), MetaData.csv and DataDictionary.csv are stored on https://github.com/NaamanOmar/ROS_bioinfo/tree/master/ROSGenomicPatternsAcrossMarinePhytoplankton.

 Annotations of all genes from genomes or transcriptomes of organisms used in this study, MetaData.csv and DataDictionary.csv are stored on DRYAD (DOI pending) to facilitate reuse for other purposes.

 # Supplementary Materials {.unnumbered}

 ## Supplementary Figures {.unnumbered}

 <div class="figure">
 <img src="../Figures/RadTaxaviolin-1.png" alt="**Violin plot presenting the range of log~10~ of the median cell radius in µm ('log_Radius_um') for each taxonomic lineage ('Phylum').** Point colour corresponds to the source of the data, whether Genome or Transcriptome ('Ome').
 Violin width indicates the fraction of all datapoints occuring at a cell radius ('log_Radius_um') within a phylum.
 Citations for data sources are in Supplementary Table S3."  />